 ANM Vs GNM Vs BSc Nursing: Which is the Best Course for You?

-ANM Diploma is focused on skill-based training in basic nursing care and treatment.
-GNM, on the other hand, caters to a larger community of patients, midwifery and post-surgery care.
-BSc Bursing course prepares students to be all-rounders in the field of Nursing.
+ANM course focuses on skill-based training in basic nursing healthcare and treatment.
+GNM courses focus on a larger community of patients, midwifery, and post-surgery care.
+BSc Nursing course prepares students to become all-rounders in Nursing.
+Check out the differences between ANM, GNM, and BSc Nursing courses here!

 Also Read: Top Nursing Colleges in India